 Evangelization in the Spanish Americas

-Soon after the military and political conquests of the Mexica (Aztecs) and Inka, European missionaries began arriving in the Americas to begin the spiritual conquests of indigenous peoples.
-In New Spain, the order of the Franciscans landed first (in 1523 and 1524), establishing centers for conversion and schools for indigenous youths in the areas surrounding Mexico City.
+Soon after the military and political conquests of the Mexica (Aztecs) and Inka, European missionaries began arriving in the Americas to begin the spiritual conquests of Indigenous peoples.
+In New Spain, the order of the Franciscans landed first (in 1523 and 1524), establishing centers for conversion and schools for Indigenous youths in the areas surrounding Mexico City.
 They were followed by the Dominicans and Augustinians, and by the Jesuits later in the sixteenth century.
 In Peru, the Dominicans and Jesuits arrived early on during evangelization.

 The spread of Christianity stimulated a massive religious building campaign across the Spanish Americas.
 One important type of religious structure was the convento.
 Conventos were large complexes that typically included living quarters for friars, a large open-air atrium where mass conversions took place, and a single-nave church.
 In this early period, the lack of a shared language often hindered communication between the clergy and the people, so artworks played a crucial role in getting the message out to potential converts.
-Certain images and objects (including portable altars, atrial crosses, frescoes, illustrated catechisms or religious instruction books, prayer books, and processional sculpture) were crafted specifically to teach new, indigenous Christians about Biblical narratives.
+Certain images and objects (including portable altars, atrial crosses, frescoes, illustrated catechisms or religious instruction books, prayer books, and processional sculpture) were crafted specifically to teach new, Indigenous Christians about Biblical narratives.

 This explosion of visual material created a need for artists.
-In the sixteenth century, the vast majority of artists and laborers were indigenous, though we often do not have the specific names of those who created these works.
-At some of the conventos, missionaries established schools to train indigenous boys in European artistic conventions.
-One of the most famous schools was at the convento of Santa Cruz in Tlatelolco in Mexico City, where the Franciscan friar Bernardino de Sahagún, in collaboration with indigenous artists, created the encyclopedic text known today as the Florentine Codex.
+In the sixteenth century, the vast majority of artists and laborers were Indigenous, though we often do not have the specific names of those who created these works.
+At some of the conventos, missionaries established schools to train Indigenous boys in European artistic conventions.
+One of the most famous schools was at the convento of Santa Cruz in Tlatelolco in Mexico City, where the Franciscan friar Bernardino de Sahagún, in collaboration with Indigenous artists, created the encyclopedic text known today as the Florentine Codex.

 Strategies of Dominance in the Early Colonial Period

-Spanish churches were often built on top of indigenous temples and shrines, sometimes re-using stones for the new structure.
+Spanish churches were often built on top of Indigenous temples and shrines, sometimes re-using stones for the new structure.
 A well-known example is the Church of Santo Domingo in Cusco, built atop the Inka Qorikancha (or Golden Enclosure).
 You can still see walls of the Qorikancha below the church.

 This practice of building on previous structures and reusing materials signaled Spanish dominance and power.
-It had already been a strategy used by Spaniards during the Reconquest, or reconquista, of the Iberian (Spanish) Peninsula from its previous Muslim rulers.
+It had already been a strategy used by Spaniards during the so-called “Reconquest,” or reconquista, of the Iberian (Spanish) Peninsula from its previous Muslim rulers.
 In southern Spain, for instance, a church was built directly inside the Great Mosque of Córdoba during this period.
 The reconquista ended the same year Columbus landed in the Americas, and so it was on the minds of Spaniards as they lay claim to the lands, resources, and peoples there.
-Some sixteenth-century authors even referred to Mesoamerican religious structures as mosques, revealing the pervasiveness of the Eurocentric Reconquest attitude they brought with them.
+Some sixteenth-century authors even referred to Mesoamerican religious structures as mosques, revealing the pervasiveness of the Eurocentric conquest attitude they brought with them.

-Throughout the sixteenth century, terrible epidemics and the cruel labor practices of the encomienda (Spanish forced labor) system resulted in mass casualties that devastated indigenous populations throughout the Americas.
-Encomiendas established throughout these territories placed indigenous peoples under the authority of Spaniards.
+Throughout the sixteenth century, terrible epidemics and the cruel labor practices of the encomienda (Spanish forced labor) system resulted in mass casualties that devastated Indigenous populations throughout the Americas.
+Encomiendas established throughout these territories placed Indigenous peoples under the authority of Spaniards.
 While the goal of the system was to have Spanish lords educate and protect those entrusted to them, in reality it was closer to a form of enslavement.
 Millions of people died, and with these losses certain traditions were eradicated or significantly altered.

 Nevertheless, this chaotic time period also witnessed an incredible flourishing of artistic and architectural production that demonstrates the seismic shifts and cultural negotiations that were underway in the Americas.
-Despite being reduced in number, many indigenous peoples adapted and transformed European visual vocabularies to suit their own needs and to help them navigate the new social order.
-In New Spain and the Andes, we have many surviving documents, lienzos, and other illustrations that reveal how indigenous groups attempted to reclaim lands taken from them or to record historical genealogies to demonstrate their own elite heritage.
-One famous example is a 1200-page letter to the king of Spain written by Felipe Guaman Poma de Ayala, an indigenous Andean whose goal was to record the abuses the indigenous population suffered at the hands of Spanish colonial administration.
+Despite being reduced in number, many Indigenous peoples adapted and transformed European visual vocabularies to suit their own needs and to help them navigate the new social order.
+In New Spain and the Andes, we have many surviving documents, lienzos, and other illustrations that reveal how Indigenous groups attempted to reclaim lands taken from them or to record historical genealogies to demonstrate their own elite heritage.
+One famous example is a 1200-page letter to the king of Spain written by Felipe Guaman Poma de Ayala, an Indigenous Andean whose goal was to record the abuses the Indigenous population suffered at the hands of Spanish colonial administration.
 Guaman Poma also used the opportunity to highlight his own genealogy and claims to nobility.